Reminiscences of Percy Durban Crewe of Nantwich Ranch, Hwange

 The columns move on Bulawayo

 Fairbairn and Usher were now the only two white men left in Matabeleland.
 Lobengula protected them until his flight after the fight at Bembese.
 He sent them a message to say that he could no longer be responsible for their safety and advising them to go to their own people.
 They heard sounds of firing in the distance and had got onto the roof of the only brick building in the compound.
 This roof was iron, and they thought less likely to burn.
 They had taken up rifles and ammunition and were prepared to sell their lives as dearly as they could.
 A patrol from the column under Borrow got in about 8 o’clock that night and found them playing poker on the roof.
-He [Borrow] undoubtedly saved their lives as we found out afterwards from native sources that there was a plot to loot and burn the tore that night and of course, to murder them.
+He [Borrow] undoubtedly saved their lives as we found out afterwards from native sources that there was a plot to loot and burn the store that night and of course, to murder them.

 It must have been a trying time sitting on that roof, watching the great Bulawayo kraal burning and expecting every moment could be their last.
 Poor Fairbairn, kind-hearted gentleman, he had no enemy but himself.
 He was made quarter-master of the BBP after the occupation and died and was buried at Inyati a few months afterwards.
-He together with Leask had been granted a concession by Lobengula a year before the Chartered Company came into the field.
+He together with Leask had been granted a concession by Lobengula year before the Chartered Company came into the field.
 Leask, I believe, got a pension from the Chartered Company, but Fairbairn had signed his name as a witness to some document repudiating the Charter concession and Rhodes never forgave him, so he got nothing.

-Crewe takes a Matabele peace mission to Cape Town
+Crewe takes a Matabele peace mission to Cape Town (the peace mission, continued)

 On leaving Bulawayo I lost six of the oxen at the first outspan at Khami River, but I was so anxious to get out of the country that I trekked on with four oxen and the missing cattle did not catch me up until I was through the Mangwe Pass.
 I found Tati armed to the teeth and full of rumours of Matabele impis on the way down to “eat them up” and they were rather astonished when I told them how comparatively peaceful the country was.
 On arriving at Palapye I immediately reported myself to Mr Moffat, the British resident, and delivered him Lobengula’s letter.
 It was Mr Moffat’s father who had told Umziligas [Mzilikazi] Lobengula’s father of the fine country to the north of the Limpopo and the Matabele’s always had a great liking and respect for him.
 I raised the question of expenses with Mr Moffat and he said he would wire at once to the High Commissioner at Cape Town and ascertain what was to be done.
 This he did and next day informed me that we were to go forward to Cape Town and that the Imperial government would pay all expenses.
 On arrival at Palapye I wired at once to my brothers in Salisbury [Harare] letting them know that I had got out of Matabeleland.
 They replied asking me to come up at once to Salisbury to join the column which was then being formed to conquer Matabeleland.
 Of course, it was out of the question, but I think if it had not been for the thought of the white men I had left behind in Bulawayo, I should have gone up.